belmix/zclassic-swing-wallet-ui/README.md

 ### Donations accepted
 At the present time this project is non-commercial in nature and developed by volunteers.
 If you find the GUI Wallet useful, please consider making a donation for its further development.
 Your contribution matters!
-Donations are accepted at ZClassic T address:
+Donations are accepted at ZClassic Z address:
 ```
 zcaTKUNkohUgYj3C5bTapCKRk7JZapPfvCUj7GGBUWuBikx4sWEs5KSyd93b9jnjJnbDxnApyXyfeG482iJ5HzoC7cz6oob
 ```